Aru-jan/HR-Analysis-Prediction-of-employee-churn/README.md

 - **Development of Machine Learning Models** to predict employee churn

 ## Data Processing
-- **Data Collection:** The dataset was sourced from Kaggle, stored in SQL Workbench, and processed using Python libraries such as Pandas and NumPy.
+- **Data Collection:** The dataset was sourced from Kaggle, stored in SQL Workbench.

   ![alt text](<Screenshot 2025-02-11 at 13.18.56.png>)

+ The dataset was processed using Python libraries such as Pandas and NumPy.

 - **Data Cleaning:** Minimal cleaning was required due to the synthetic nature of the data.